Kotlin/KEEP/proposals/unsigned-types.md

 unsigned arithmetic with signed integers (see [Unsigned int considered harmful for Java](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java)), but one has to be extremely careful when dealing with such tricks and remember which variable represents which type actually in code.

-For an unsigned value represented by a singed integer special functions like `divideUnsigned`, `remainderUnsigned`, `toUnsignedString` has to be called instead of the standard ones.
+For an unsigned value represented by a signed integer special functions like `divideUnsigned`, `remainderUnsigned`, `toUnsignedString` has to be called instead of the standard ones.
 It is very fragile and error prone especially when signed and unsigned values both are used.